-- (a) The expression "Owner-Operator" as used herein, shall mean any person who performs work within the jurisdiction of the Union for pay, remuneration, compensation or reward of any kind, except: - (i) a person who comes within the job classifications of heavy duty mechanic, welder, service truck operator, heavy duty greaser, or any of them: - (ii) a person who, with respect to the person, firm or corporation who or which provides his or her pay, remuneration, compensation or reward for such work, is in the relationship of servant to master; - (iii) a person who has determined to be an "employee" pursuant to the provisions of the Labour Relations Code of British Columbia or the Canada Labour Code. - (b) The Employer agrees that he will not, under any circumstances, engage an owner-operator to perform work for him unless and until the owner-operator, prior to the commencement of such work:

-- (i) proves to the Employer that he is a member in good standing of the Union, or; - (ii) obtains from the appropriate office of the Union for the area in which such work is to be performed, a clearance or permit to perform such work, and, in either case; - (iii) signs a written form of authorization, which shall be irrevocable during the period in which the owner-operator performs such work, authorizing and directing the Employer to deduct from the pay, remuneration, compensation or reward earned by the owner-operator the sum of: - Ten dollars and twelve cents (\$10.12) per hour effective Nov.
-1, 2014 - Ten dollars and fifty cents (\$10.50) per hour effective May 1, 2015 - Ten dollars and eighty-seven cents (\$10.87) per hour effective April 1, 2016 for each hour worked and for each hour of travel time, and to remit the same to the Union.

-(iv) The total such deductions made by the Employer in each month shall be remitted to the Union by the Employer not later than the fifteenth (15th) day of the following month and each such remittance shall be accompanied by an Operating Engineers' Benefits Plan form properly completed by the Employer.
+- (a) The expression "Owner-Operator" as used herein, shall mean any person who performs work within the jurisdiction of the Union for pay, remuneration, compensation or reward of any kind, except: - (i) a person who comes within the job classifications of heavy duty mechanic, welder, service truck operator, heavy duty greaser, or any of them; - (ii) a person who, with respect to the person, firm or corporation who or which provides their pay, remuneration, compensation or reward for such work, is in the relationship of servant to master; - (iii) a person who has determined to be an "employee" pursuant to the provisions of the Labour Relations Code of British Columbia or the Canada Labour Code. - (b) The Employer agrees that they will not, under any circumstances, engage an owner-operator to perform work for them unless and until the owner-operator, prior to the commencement of such work: - (i) proves to the Employer that they are a member in good standing of the Union, or; - (ii) obtains from the appropriate office of the Union for the area in which such work is to be performed, a clearance or permit to perform such work, and, in either case; - (iii) signs a written form of authorization, which shall be irrevocable during the period in which the owner-operator performs such work, authorizing and directing the Employer to deduct from the pay, remuneration, compensation or reward earned by the owner-operator a sum equal to the Employer/Employee contributions contained within Schedule "A" for each hour worked and for each hour of travel time, and to remit the same to the Union. - (iv) The total such deductions made by the Employer in each month shall be remitted to the Union by the Employer not later than the fifteenth (15th) day of the following month and each such remittance shall be accompanied by an Operating Engineers' Benefits Plan form properly completed by the Employer.
 Such Benefits Plan form shall be provided for the Employer by the Union.

-The method of deductions and remittances referred to above, shall be consistent with Article 29 of this Agreement.
+The method of deductions and remittances referred to above, shall be consistent with Article 30 of this Agreement.

-- (v) agrees that the Employer may withhold a reasonable sum pending presentation by the owner-operator of a Workers' Compensation Board clearance letter pertaining to assessments. - (c) The rate established between the owner-operator and the Employer shall include all of the benefits that are otherwise contained in this Collective Agreement.
+- (v) agrees that the Employer may withhold a reasonable sum pending presentation by the owner-operator of a WorkSafeBC clearance letter pertaining to assessments. - (c) The rate established between the owner-operator and the Employer shall include all of the benefits that are otherwise contained in this Collective Agreement.
 The owner-operator may become an employee of the Employer and covered by this Collective Agreement. - (d) It is agreed that the provisions of Article 3.03(c) shall prohibit the making or carrying out of any plan, scheme or device which would have the effect of circumventing or defeating any or all of the provisions of this Agreement or depriving any employee of employment.

-ARTICLE 4: MANAGEMENT RIGHTS
+ARTICLE 4 - MANAGEMENT RIGHTS